sachasayan/minstrel/memory-bank/activeContext.md

 *   Improve the UI/UX, including loading states and feedback mechanisms.
 *   Begin implementing a versioning system.
 *   Continue testing and addressing any identified bugs.
-*   Transition to using the memory bank pattern.
 *   Further develop and refine the memory bank pattern.
+* Investigate Tailwind v4 theming.